Through the ACF Fellowship, you’ll be part of a supportive workplace where you’ll be:

 - Participating in a comprehensive induction program on all aspects of ACF and social change theory.

-- Learning from experienced campaigners, community organisers, media and communications experts.
+- Learning from experienced campaigners, community organisers, digital specialists and media and communications experts.

 - Developing and applying your skills in a volunteer placement.